ChurnDownForWhat/butter/README.md

 - D3
 - Passport
 - PostgreSQL
->>>>>>> Modifies layout for card form and adds passport info to the readme

 ### Express & Node

 ### D3

-### PassPort
+### Passport
-Butter uses PassportJs for Google authentication and is located in directory location '/server/config'
+Butter uses PassportJs for Google authentication, our Passport information is located in directory location '/server/config'

 Application id and secrets for Google are stored in environment variables CONKEY (for id) and CONSECRET (for secret).